 The lab final consists of about 20 questions, each of which has several parts.
 It tests your ability to use the lab text to find information about various astronomical objects, and to answer questions based on that information.
 The exam will last four hours, and is an open-book, open-note test.
 You do not need any particular kind of paper for the exam.

 The questions below show the sort of things that the test will cover.
-In most cases, the questions on the actual exam will be exactly the same, except that the quantities shown in parentheses will be specified, but I of course reserve the right to use completely different questions, so long as they can be answered by referring to either the text, or your notes.
+In most cases, the questions on the actual exam will be exactly the same, except that the quantities shown in parentheses will be specified, but I of course reserve the right to use completely different questions, as long as they can be answered by referring to either the text or your class notes.

 1. What is the phase of the Moon at (some date and time)?
 Draw a picture of what it looks like at that time.
 What are its celestial longitude, its elongation, and its right ascension and declination at that time?
 What constellation will it be in at that time?
 When will it rise/set/transit on that date?